bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

 - The default stack size on ARM64 architecture is either [2040 or 2048 KB](#default-jvm-stack-size).
 This results in Macs with Apple Silicon encountering the mentioned issue with the default JVM configuration.

-- **Java 8 on MacOS allocates memory less efficiently than Java 11 and newer versions, difference can exceed 80%.** You may check native memory tracking reports [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports).
+- **Java 8 and Java 17 on MacOS allocates memory less efficiently than Java 17 and 21, [the difference is much bigger on Java 8](#results)** You may check native memory tracking reports [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports).

+This will mainly affect the development environment, as MacOS is seldom used on servers.
+Only a few services require more than 1024 KB of stack, with Elasticsearch being one of them.
+Utilizing Java 21 or applying `-Xss1024k` argument to Java will lower the memory consumption of containers.